oduwsdl/CarbonDate/README.md

 $ python local.py search URL -e cdGetBacklinks
 ```
 ## How to add your module:

+Name your module main script as cdGet<Module name>.py

+And ensure the entry function is named get<Module name>(url,outputArray, indexOfOutputArray,verbose=False)
+for example your module name is Service,

+then the script should be named cdGetService, and interface function should be named getService (url,outputArray, indexOfOutputArray,verbose=False)

 Copy your scripts and to folder ./modules, then the system will automaticaly detects and loads it.
 ###If your module have sub-module: